 Any woman who notices she is losing weight in pregnancy or is unable to tolerate foods or fluids for more than 24 hours should contact her doctor, says Dr. Klauser.
 Left untreated, hyperemesis not only leads to dangerous dehydration, but can also result in social isolation and depression.
-And, in cases like Kate’s, require hospitalization and treatment with IV fluids and medications.
-A recent review article in the journal Reviews in Obstetrics and Gynecology found that in addition to medications, stress relief and alternative treatments such as acupuncture and hypnosis were effective in relieving the nausea and vomiting associated with it.
+In cases like Middleton's first pregnancy, it can require hospitalization and treatment with IV fluids and medications.
+A 2012 review article in the journal Reviews in Obstetrics and Gynecology found that in addition to medications, stress relief and alternative treatments such as acupuncture and hypnosis were effective in relieving the nausea and vomiting associated with the condition.

-Beyond the happy news that she’s expecting, Kate’s condition could actually be a sign that her baby is healthy.
-“Hyperemesis is thought to be somewhat protective,” says Dr. Klauser.
+Beyond the happy news that she’s expecting, Kate’s condition could actually be a sign that her third baby, like her first two, is healthy.
+“Hyperemesis is thought to be somewhat protective,” Dr. Klauser said.
 “There’s a statistically decreased risk of fetal malformations in people who have severe vomiting or hyperemesis in pregnancy.”
-Which means this not-so-minor bump in their royal fairytale may portend a happy ending for the Prince and Duchess.

 Hopefully with the proper treatment, Duchess Kate feels better soon, so she and Prince William (and siblings George and Charlotte) can get back to celebrating their growing royal family.